snac-cooperative/snac_eac_cpf_utils/readme.md

 More about large numbers of input records
 -----------------------------------------

+This section applies to larger data sets.
+Please skip this section if it does not apply to you.

 If you have a very large number of files, you may wish to use the Perl script exec_record.pl to chunk your data.
 The chunking is necesary to prevent Saxon from running out of memory (RAM).
 There are two usages of